Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-03.md

 who bully the others.

 Half-orcs are "the product of generations of inbreeding among the offspring of orc rapine".
 Yikes!
-I can't actually decide whether this is better or worse than the D&D 3e cliches which state half-orcs are always the direct product of such rapine.
-This is why it's a good idea to modify or discard the implied setting.
+This is about as bad as it was back in AD&D or D&D 3e, and it's why it's a good idea to modify or discard the implied setting.

 Anyway, half-orcs are as smart as humans but tougher, with better hearing and night vision.
 Some half-orcs are accepted by orcs and can be found among